 The Loan Originator must evaluate the credit history of each proposed party to the note.
 An applicant's credit record does not have to be perfect; a few instances of credit problems can be acceptable if an applicant's overall credit record demonstrates an ability and willingness to repay obligations.
-Exhibit 4-4 of this Chapter outlines indicators of unacceptable credit that must be investigated by the Loan Originator.
+Exhibit 4-4 outlines indicators of unacceptable credit that must be investigated by the Loan Originator.
 These indicators are not automatic disqualifiers.
-The Loan Approval Official can make exceptions in limited circumstances, as described in Paragraph 4.14 of this Chapter.
+The Loan Approval Official can make exceptions in limited circumstances, as described in Paragraph 4.14.